 Fort Monroe is a large complex that includes 170 buildings.
 Although the area has been a strategic point with some type of fort on it since the early 1600s, Fort Monroe was built in the first half of the 1800s.

-Confederate President Jefferson Davis was imprisoned there for two years and it also became a point where many slaves gained their freedom, thus getting the nickname “Freedom’s Fortress”.
+Confederate President Jefferson Davis was imprisoned there for two years, and it also became a point where many slaves gained their freedom, thus earning the nickname “Freedom’s Fortress”.

-Today you can visit the fort, as well as the Casemate Museum, which tells about the history of the fort since the early 1600s.
-Both the fort and the museum within are free of charge.
+Today you can visit the fort as well as the Casemate Museum, which tells about the history of the fort since the early 1600s.
+Both the fort and the museum are free of charge.